 The outcome of the course will be an enhanced level of knowledge, skills and experience in equalization techniques.

 You can study the Audio Masterclass Professional Course in Equalization online or by downloading all of the course materials to your own computer.
-The course can be completed in 12 weeks, or you can spread it out over up to two years if you wish.
+The course can be completed in 12 weeks, or you can spread it out over up to one full year if you wish.
+(All course materials can be printed, saved or downloaded to keep permanently.)
 You can work on the course at any time you choose, and take breaks whenever you like.

 Each of the twelve modules of this course includes a practical assignment project that you can work on in your own home recording studio using digital audio workstation software.
 The assignments include tasks that are typical of a professional recording environment.
 The challenges are tough, but full instruction is given, often with audio examples and demonstrations.

 This is the fully-assessed version of the Audio Masterclass Professional Course in Equalization.
 Study centers around the practical assignment projects of the course and the assessments you will receive.

 You can submit each of your twelve practical assignment projects to Audio Masterclass for our assessment, comments and advice.
 Our assessments are detailed, friendly and helpful.
 We will tell you exactly what you are doing right, what could be better, and how you can improve.
 Re-submissions are welcome.